edlins/libPCA9685/examples/olaclient/README.md

         in DMX universe 1 channels 1 - 32, via E1.31, to olad on the host,
         and on to the olaclient which directly communicates with PCA9685.

+        Once olaclient is running, you can test it by running the provided test scripts `green.sh` and `blackout.sh` which will respectively turn on DMX channels 3, 9, 15, 21, and 27, and turn off all DMX channels.

 DOWNLOAD

         olaclient is bundled with libPCA9685 0.7 and later as an example